MehranZdi/Image_Denoising/README.md

 ### Pixel shuffle:

 First of all, we have to be familiar with sub-pixel concept.
 As we all know, a digital image is made of many pixels related to each other.
 In microscopic world, there are many tiny pixels between every two pixel.
 These tiny pixels are called sub-pixels.
 Take a look at the below image to get a better intuition.

 ![Sub-pixel image](https://github.com/MehranZdi/Image_Inpainting/blob/main/sub_pixel.png "Sub pixel")

 In the pixel shuffle method, we multiply the number of channels of the next layer(the number of channels that we want in the next layer) by **block size** squared and consider the result as the number of filters of the next convolutional layer.
 For instance, the size of result matrix in encoder layer is 16*16*512, if we consider 2 as the block size and 256 as the number of channles of the next layer, after the mentioned computations, new matrix will be the size of 16*16*1024.

 So far, we have just done sub-pixeling, and pixel shuffling is not finished yet.
 For doing pixel shuffle, we should divide the number of channels of the result matrix by block size squared.
 But there is a point; for not losing the information of the image, we multiply height and witdth of the image by block size.
 In this case, we keep all informatino of an image.
-So as you can see in the Model Architecture image, dimensions of the matrix in the first part of decoder is 32*32*256.
+As you can see in the Model Architecture image, dimensions of the matrix in the first part of decoder is 32*32*256.
-Don't you have any questions?
+Do you have any questions?
 (Hint: the gray arrows!)

-Based on Unet paper, for keeping more information of an image, we can concatenate the corresponding matrices of the encoder part and decoder part.
+Based on Unet paper, for keeping more information of an image, we can concatenate the corresponding matrices of the encoder part and the decoder part.
 This will be done by **skip connections**.

 After doing mentioned concatenation, the output matrix pass through two convolutional layers and then a ReLU activation function.
-These steps will be done till the dimensions of the matrix will be 512*512*16.
-This matrix will passed through a convolutional layer with 1 filter and a sigmoid activation function.
+These steps will be done till the dimensions of the matrix get to 512*512*16.
+This matrix will pass through a convolutional layer with 1 filter and a sigmoid activation function.

 ## Code
 ### A function for creating convolutional layers

-the below function helps us to implement convolutional layer blocks which are in the encoder part and the decoder part(Blue arrows).
+The below function helps us to implement convolutional layer blocks which are in the encoder part and the decoder part(Blue arrows).
 I trained this project on Kaggle, FFHQ dataset is available on Kaggle so you can use that.

 ```python